Let’s run a quick test. Head to your favorite social platform. Facebook, Twitter, Instagram… any you like. Now, scroll down until you see a GIF.

 How To Make A GIF On Viddyoze

-If you’re a Viddyoze Template Club or above member, you’ll also be able to make GIFs using our specialist software.
+If you’re a Viddyoze customer, you’ll also be able to make GIFs using our specialist software.
 It’s a super simple way to transform the video animations you’ve already made into an awesome animated GIF.

 All you need to do is create your video animation the usual way, tap on download once the rendering has finished, and select the “animated GIF” option.
 Boom!
 That’s it.
 As easy as that.